Boundary Layer Estimates in Stochastic Homogenization: Argument for Proposition : Fluctuation estimates for the boundary layer corrector

 \section{Argument for Proposition \ref{sens_Prop1}: Fluctuation estimates for the boundary layer corrector}

-In our proof of Proposition \ref{sens_Prop1} we use that the spectral gap inequality (A3) entails a corresponding estimate on arbitrary polynomial moments. \begin{lemma} Let $\langle \cdot \rangle$ be an ensemble satisfying the assumption (A3).
+In our proof of Proposition \ref{sens_Prop1} we use that the spectral gap inequality in assumption (A3) entails a corresponding estimate on arbitrary polynomial moments. \begin{lemma} Let $\langle \cdot \rangle$ be an ensemble satisfying assumption (A3).
 Then for any random variable $F$ and $q\geq 1$ the estimate